 Shame could also come from elements of popular culture, like television, movies, books, and social media.
 In these forms, sex is often portrayed in extremes that can confuse your understanding of your desires.
 On the one hand, sex may be displayed as fun and passionate, while on the other hand, it can be portrayed as indulgent and wrong.
 Again, nothing is ever so black and white.

 You may also be exposed to other messages regarding sexuality that can affect your viewpoint.
 If you've been exposed to inappropriate sexual behavior in the form of harassment, assault, or physical and emotional abuse, this may impact how you feel about sex.

 The list goes on and on and on.
 These messages seep into our brains and our bodies, creating a feeling of shame over something that's completely natural.

 How Shame Influences Our Sexuality

 The impact of feeling ashamed for wanting sex can take a toll on many aspects of life.
 Most sex therapists and educators will tell you that one of the biggest obstacles to maintaining sexual health is sexual shame.
 "A high level of sexual shame can place an individual at risk for sexual dysfunction, impaired relationships, and sexual acting out," says psychologist Kelifern Pomeranz.

 Sexual shame can keep people from letting others get close to them and deter some from feeling comfortable in their own bodies.
 It's also not uncommon for people with sexual shame to project judgment onto others.
 This can impact someone's ability to find sexual partners that they want and who accept them for who they are.
 In this way, sexual shame not only prevents some people from experiencing the possibilities of sexual pleasure, but also the opportunity to feel love, intimacy, and companionship.

-One of the biggest ways that shame affects people is by making them silent.
+One of the biggest ways that shame affects people is by rendering them silent.
 Typically, when you feel ashamed of something, you don't want to talk about it.
 Instead, it gets hidden away.
 This can be viewed as compartmentalizing, showing only the parts you think are acceptable and hiding the others.